RehanPlayz/RealIP/README.md

 When using Spigot / CraftBukkit, [ProtocolLib](https://github.com/aadnk/ProtocolLib) needs to be installed.

+### Fork Changes
+This fork will allow for an exception in preventing the proxy connections by allowing an additional connection intended for GeyserMC Seperate Proxy.

 ### Setup
 Setting up the plugin is easy as cake.
 Please follow [these](https://docs.tcpshield.com/onboarding/tcpshield-plugin) guidelines.